InteractionDesignFoundation/handbook/guides/onboarding/onboarding.md

 ==========

 Hello new IDF developer!
 Congrats: you've landed on one of the greatest jobs in the world!
 Now it's time to get you up to speed with all the things you need to know about your role at the IDF and your day-to-day work as a developer.

 Before you start, please ensure that you have a mentor (onboarding buddy) assigned to you to make your onboarding process smooth and easy.

-Please also share all of your ideas & thoughts with regards to our onboarding document with your mentor - we want to maintain it in perfect condition and your fresh look on the process is very valuable to us.
+Please also share all of your ideas & thoughts with regards to our onboarding document with your mentor.
+We want to maintain it in perfect condition and your fresh look on the process is very valuable to us.

 ## Plan